Mandamtum/Voice-Recognition-Division/README.md

-I suggest you please test my programs.
-Please star, as I need to know of how many have used this project, and please test the following programs, right to the dates in each headline.

 # Mandamtum-Project - 17/11/18 - VoiceRecognitionTst2
 An assistant for windows, and many more OS's to come.
 Mandamtum is now meant to be an assistant for windows, by responding to certain